Mid-City Mall: Features

 Several of the mall's initial tenants were long-running local businesses.
 The Jewel Box, which opened in 1958 moved into the mall at its opening, until its closure in 2022.
+It is now the Jewelry Emporium, under a new owner.
 The mall had been the home of Ehrmann's, a bakery in existence since the 19th century.
 The bakery closed its doors in 2003.

 Another tenant who was there from the beginning was a Winn-Dixie grocery store on the Bardstown Road side.
 When the grocery chain pulled out of the Louisville market, the location was later occupied by another grocery chain called Buehler's Market.
 The company only lasted there a year and eventually became a Valu Market grocery.

 Several other established local businesses moved into the mall as initial tenants, including Maud Muller Candy Shop, Marianne Shop and Taylor Drugstore.
 A large bar, which has a separate entrance, was home to the Office Lounge from the mall's founding until 1975.
-In 1987 the space was taken over by a new bar, The Back Door, which remains in business.
+In 1987 the space was taken over by a new bar, The Back Door, which closed suddenly in 2024.

 In 1987, a comedy club called the Funny Farm opened in a space that had previously been Noble Roman's and then Nick's Restaurant.
 The Funny Farm space has remained a comedy club, going through several name changes, most recently The Laughing Derby at Comedy Caravan.

-In 1988, a large thrift store called the Nearly-New Shop moved to the mall's basement, in a location that had previously been a roller skating rink.
-The Nearly New Shop remains in business at the same location today.
+In 1988, a large charity shop called the Nearly-New Shop moved to the mall's basement, in a location that had previously been a roller skating rink.
+The Nearly New Shop closed in September 2025.
 In the late 1970s and early 1980s the basement featured the Derby Bowl bowling alley, which included a bar and game room.
-The east side of the basement, across from the Nearly New Shop, has featured a fitness gym, Jim Cain's Mid-City Fitness, since 1979.
+The east side of the basement, across from the Nearly New Shop, has featured a fitness gym, Jim Cain's Mid-City Fitness, which also closed.

 Two branches of the Louisville Free Public Library merged and moved into the mall in 1993, occupying a space that had once been a Thrifty Dollar store.